 Power Operations - To meet the energy and capacity needs of its customers, the Company utilizes a combination of its own generating resources and wholesale market transactions.
 Based on numerous factors, including plant availability, customer demand, and current wholesale prices, PGE makes economic dispatch decisions continuously throughout a given period in an effort to minimize power costs for its retail customers.
 As a result, the proportion of power generated and purchased in the wholesale market to meet the Company's retail load requirement can vary from period to period.
-Although PGE's total system load in the first half of 2010 was comparable to that for the first half of 2009, generation was greater in 2010 than in 2009 as a result of extended maintenance outages and economic curtailments of certain plants in 2009.
+Although PGE's total system load for the nine months ended September 30, 2010 was comparable to that for the nine months ended September 30, 2009, generation was greater in 2010 than in 2009 as a result of extended maintenance outages and economic curtailments of certain plants in 2009.

-During the first half of 2010, the Company's generating plants provided approximately 60% of its retail load requirement, compared to 48% in the first half of 2009.
-Availability of the plants PGE operates approximated 92% and 84% in the first half of 2010 and 2009, respectively.
-The availability of Colstrip, which PGE does not operate, approximated 96% and 72% in the first half of 2010 and 2009, respectively.
+During the nine months ended September 30, 2010, the Company's generating plants provided approximately 64% of its retail load requirement, relative to 53% in the comparable period of 2009.
+Availability of the plants PGE operates approximated 94% and 86% for the nine months ended September 30, 2010 and 2009, respectively, with the availability of Colstrip, which PGE does not operate, approximating 90% and 64%, respectively.

-Energy received from PGE-owned hydroelectric plants and under contracts from mid-Columbia projects decreased 14% in the first half of 2010 from the first half of 2009.
-These resources provided approximately 25% of the Company's retail load requirement in the first half of 2010, compared to 29% in the first half of 2009.
-Energy received from these sources fell short of projections in the Company's Annual Power Cost Update Tariff (AUT) by approximately 10% and 3% in the first half of 2010 and 2009, respectively.
+Energy received from PGE-owned hydroelectric plants and under contracts from mid-Columbia projects decreased 11% in the nine months ended September 30, 2010 from the comparable period of 2009.
+These resources provided approximately 23% of the Company's retail load requirement for the nine months ended September 30, 2010, compared to 26% in the nine months ended September 30, 2009.
+Energy received from these sources fell short of projections in the Company's Annual Power Cost Update Tariff (AUT) by approximately 10% and 7% in the nine month periods ended September 30, 2010 and 2009, respectively.
 Such projections, which are finalized and filed with the OPUC in November each year, establish the power cost component of retail prices for the following calendar year.
 Any shortfall in hydro generation from that projected in the AUT is generally replaced with power from higher cost sources.
 Energy from hydro resources is expected to be below normal for 2010.

-PGE's Biglow Canyon wind farm is an important part of the Company's strategy to comply with Oregon's Renewable Energy Standard (RES).
-As of June 30, 2010, PGE has a total of 152 wind turbines in service at Biglow Canyon, with a capacity of approximately 300 MW.
-During the second quarter of 2010, 11 wind turbines were placed in service at Biglow Canyon Phase III.
-Phase III is the last phase at Biglow Canyon and will consist of 76 wind turbines, with a capacity of approximately 175 MW.
-The remaining 65 wind turbines are expected to be completed and placed in service in the third quarter of 2010.
-In the first half of 2010, wind generation increased 86% compared to the first half of 2009, primarily a result of Phase II becoming operational during the second and third quarters of 2009, and provided 4% of PGE's retail load requirement compared to 2% in the first half of 2009.
+PGE's Biglow Canyon wind farm, of which the third and final phase was completed in the third quarter of 2010, is an important part of the Company's strategy to comply with Oregon's Renewable Energy Standard (RES).
+PGE has a total of 217 wind turbines in service at Biglow Canyon, with an installed capacity of approximately 450 MW.
+For the nine months ended September 30, 2010, wind generation increased 72% relative to the comparable period of 2009, and provided 5% of PGE's retail load requirement in 2010 compared to 3% in 2009.

 General Rate Case - Regulatory review of PGE's 2011 General Rate Case, filed with the OPUC in February 2010, is continuing, with a final order expected to be issued by mid-December 2010 and new prices expected to become effective January 1, 2011.
-PGE's initial filing proposed a \$125 million increase in annual revenues, which includes a reduction in net variable power costs (NVPC) of \$33 million, representing an approximate 7.4% overall increase in customer prices.
+PGE's initial filing proposed a \$125 million increase in annual revenues, which included a reduction in net variable power costs (NVPC) of \$33 million, representing an approximate 7.4% overall increase in customer prices.
 The initial filing also included a proposed capital structure of 50% debt and 50% equity, a return on equity of 10.5%, and a cost of capital of 8.289%.